zoku/image-veil/src/main/resources/pages/en/faq.md

-# Frequently asked questions (FAQ)
+# Frequently Asked Questions (FAQ)
-**Q**: Why don't you blur the images, like in the preview?
+**Q**: Why don’t you blur the images as previewed?
-**A**: Simply bluring an image is not quite enough.
-In blured images, enough information remains to recover most of it's details.
-Therefor we only use coarse mosaic patterns and plain colors to securely prevent a recovery of the anonymised portions of an image.
+**A**: Simply blurring an image is not enough.
+Enough information remains to recover the image.
+Therefore, we only use coarse mosaic patterns and full colours to prevent the recovery of anonymised images.

 **Q**: What happens to my image's meta-data (e.g. EXIF-tables)?
-**A**: The application creates a new image internally, which only uses the images visual data.
-All other data, including meta data, is lost in the process (see [image analysis](image-analysis)).
+**A**: The application internally creates a new image, which only uses the images visual data.
+All other data, including the meta data, are lost in the process (see [image analysis](image-analysis)).

 **Q**: Why do you provide this application?
-**A**: Read what we're writing [about us](about-us).
+**A**: More information can be found in the [about us](about-us) section.

 **Q**: Https is not secure enough for me!
-Can I use ImageVeil via [Tor <i class="fas fa-external-link-alt"></i>](https://www.torproject.org)?
+Can I use ImageVeil via [Tor](https://www.torproject.org)?
 **A**: Yes!
-We have a Tor service on [xdnjs7n2hlr53h22mm3cgudowl3vyi2jvvrubopomlkb2njiotfjacyd.onion](http://xdnjs7n2hlr53h22mm3cgudowl3vyi2jvvrubopomlkb2njiotfjacyd.onion).
+We have a Tor service under [xdnjs7n2hlr53h22mm3cgudowl3vyi2jvvrubopomlkb2njiotfjacyd.onion](http://xdnjs7n2hlr53h22mm3cgudowl3vyi2jvvrubopomlkb2njiotfjacyd.onion).

 **Q**: Do you use tracking software?
-**A**: No. We only save date and time of an editing process to maintain an overview on how well ImageVeil is received.
-We use *no* trackers, *no* Facebook-, Twitter-, or Google-plugins and *no* advertisement network.
+**A**: No. We only save date and time of an editing process to maintain an overview on how often ImageVeil is used.
+We do *not* use any trackers, any Facebook-, Twitter-, or Google-plugins neither any advertisement network.

 **Q**: Is my image safe with you?
 **A**: Yes.
-It will be in our server's memory briefly while being edited and deleted immediately afterwards.
-In the meantime we cannot access your image.
+It will be briefly stored in our server's memory while being edited and will be immediately deleted afterwards.
+Meanwhile, we cannot access your image.

-**Q**: Can I contribute?
+**Q**: Am I able to contribute to your service?
-**A**: Sure!
-If you know Kotlin or Javascript, you can make a pull request on [Github <i class="fab fa-github"></i>](https://github.com/zoku/image-veil).
-You can also report errors and suggest improvements.
-Use our [contact form](../contact).
+**A**: Definitely!
+If you master Kotlin or Javascript, you can make a pull request on [Github](https://github.com/zoku/image-veil).
+Additionally, you can report errors and suggest improvements.
+For this, please use our [contact form](../contact).

-**Q**: What data is saved on your server?
+**Q**: Which data are saved on your server?
-**A**: Only date and time when you edited your image (see [statistics](../statistics)).
-Your data is your's and your's alone!
+**A**: Only date and time of editing your image (see [statistics](../statistics)).
+Your data is yours and yours alone!

-**Q**: In which browsers does ImageVeil run?
+**Q**: Which browsers do support ImageVeil?
 **A**:
 <table>
     <tr>